The Hydrologic Science and Engineering Program currently offers the following degrees:

 Engineering, Mining Engineering (ME), and Petroleum

-Sudents are required to take courses from a "core list" of 4 classes plus a field methods class, and a number of electives.
+Sudents are required to take courses from a "core list" of 4 classes, and a number of electives.
 A minor degree is not required for HSE graduate degrees.

 Required HSE Classes: